aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-markdown/_index.md

 To convert a document to Markdown, you just need to load a document in any supported format or create a new one programmatically.
 Then you need to save the document to Markdown format.

-The following code example shows how to convert DOCX to Markdown:
+The following code example demonstrates how to convert DOCX to Markdown:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-ConvertDocumentToMarkdown-SaveAsMD.cpp" >}}